geudde/attic-chest/pages/13.reference/01.porden/docs.md

 With vain regret, the vanquish'd tribe obey.f

-* See " The Three Sisters," a tale, translated from the German.
-Bertha, the third daughter of " the Baron," is the wife of Ufo; who, for six months, is enchanted in the form of an immense dolphin, violent and implacable, and retaining no vestige of humanity but his speech.
+* See The Three Sisters,a tale, translated from the German.
+Bertha, the third daughter of the Baron,is the wife of Ufo; who, for six months, is enchanted in the form of an immense dolphin, violent and implacable, and retaining no vestige of humanity but his speech.
 During this time, his only amusement is in swimming round a little island, on which is